Spectacle lenses at Jacksons

 The look, weight and resilience of your glasses will depend on what material the lens is made from.

-Lens tech
+Lens technology

-The Visioffice X puts our patients at the heart of the lens measuring process.
-The Visioffice X is comfortable and accurate and brings a new experience to having lenses perfectly measured for your eyes.
-The animations displayed on the Visioffice X screens allow you to immediately understand the benefits personalised lenses bring.
+The VisiOffice X puts our patients at the heart of the lens measuring process.
+The VisiOffice X is comfortable and accurate and brings a new experience to having lenses perfectly measured for your eyes.
+The animations displayed on the VisiOffice X screens allow you to immediately understand the benefits personalised lenses bring.

-The Visioffice has three personalisation measurements for greater accuracy and personalisation.
+The VisiOffice has three personalisation measurements for greater accuracy and personalisation.

 Eyecode™ technology: which measures the exact position of the Eye Rotation Centre.
 This helps in placing the distance and near vision centre of the lens in exactly the right place for the wearer.